equinor/promptly/README.md

 # promptly

-Personal prompt collection for testing and evaulation.
+A prompt collection for testing and evaulation of LLMs.

+I am a scientific programmer with a background in geoscience, hence some of the questions.

 ## Prompt collections